What you can do if you are being bullied at work

 - An employer can't punish you if you report them for harassment or discrimination.
 This means it's illegal for them to fire you or treat you differently after you make a formal complaint.

-- Contact a Citizens Advice Bureau or the Equality Authority for more information.
+- Contact a Citizens Advice Bureau or the Irish Human Rights and Equality Commission for more information.